grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/400 Reuse and re-run tests.md

 In this section, learn how to:
 - Modularize test scripts into reusable components
-- Dynamically configure scripts with environment variables.
+- Dynamically configure scripts with environment variables

 ## Example script